cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 }
 {% endhighlight %}

 Now call `trackingLoop()` inside `onStreaming()` right after `ctrack.start()`.
+It will re-run itself at each frame.

 Refresh your browser.
 Your face should get a funny green mask in the video.
-Sometimes you have to move around a bit for it to track your face correctly.
+Sometimes you have to move around a bit for it to capture your face correctly.

 ![The Mask (1994) was a good movie]({{ site.url }}/assets/images/face1.png)